 Note: ICMJE recommends that translations can be accepted for publication but, based on the journal’s policy, as an online supplementary file, yet reference must be made to the article published in the original language.
 Editors may publish a correction instead of retracting the translated work as a duplicate.

 As per COPE's Retraction Guidelines, the journal will consider the retraction of an article provided that:

 - The results are evidently unreliable due to blatant errors (e.g., miscalculation or experimental error, image manipulation, and data fabrication);

-- Previous publication of the findings without permission of reproduction, making reference to previous sources, or explanation (e.g., redundant publication);
+- Previous publication of the findings without permission for reproduction, making reference to previous sources, or explanation (e.g., redundant publication);

 - Copyright-related or other legal infringements;